Have you been wondering what PaidLeaf is all about?

 According to the website SimilarWeb, the majority of visitors are coming from Brazil – almost 10%.

-In my opinion, it is necessary to create unbiased reviews like this to educate people not to trust these guys behind Paid Leaf.
+In my opinion, it is necessary to create unbiased reviews like this to educate people not to trust these guys – whoever is behind Paid Leaf.

-And also it is important to show to people how a legit training course online looks like.
-Everyone who wants to make money online, either just as an income on the side or a full-time business, must understand that there is no way that a beginner can make $500 the 1st day he starts out.
+And also it is important to show people how a legit training course online looks like.
+Everyone who wants to make money online, either just as an income on the side or a full-time business, must understand that there is no way that a beginner can make $500 the 1st day he starts.

 It would be nice to have also support 24/7 in case there are some questions.
 And believe me, there are always questions when it comes to creating something new.
 But no worries.